 Nuestra Comunidad Development Corporation and its partner Windale Development, a locally-based developer and general contractor, purchased the Bartlett Place site - an abandoned 8.5 acre bus yard - from the MBTA in 2010.
 Windale Development brings a strong track record for developing high quality single-family and townhome developments in Roxbury.

-Over the course of the Summer of 2013, the site has played host to Bartlett Events, a series of public arts events.
+Over the course of the Summer of 2013, the site played host to Bartlett Events, a series of public arts events.
 Bartlett Events was designated by the Boston Art Commission as an official temporary public art destination for Summer 2013.

 Articles on Bartlett Place